 Star One Credit Union has been certified with a secure certificate from VeriSign to communicate via Secure Sockets Layer (SSL) technology.
 Digital certificates act as a digital ID that users or computers are authentic.
 To check any site certificate, double-click on the closed lock icon in the bottom corner of your screen.

 When you sign up for Online Banking, we ask you to create your own password.
 Use this password in conjunction with your member number to access Online Banking.

 Our Online Banking system will automatically log you off after a set amount of time.
 (The default time is 20 minutes.)
 This reduces the risk of others accessing your information from your unattended computer.

 Our computer systems are protected by a series of powerful firewalls that block unauthorized entry.

 This encryption technology is classified by the U.S. Department of Defense.
 United States law forbids export of this technology to other countries.
 Star One's VeriSign® Secure Site Pro with Extended Validation certificate enables the strongest SSL encryption available, including premium security protections:

 Star One's Information systems group maintains and monitors all security systems to make sure that your accounts are safe and secure.

 Star One is committed to keeping up with and utilizing the latest technology to ensure your account security in the face of constantly evolving online threats.
-We work closely with our Online Banking provider (Digital Insight) to ensure that new browsers meet our high security standards and can be included in our list of supported browsers.
+We work closely with our Online Banking provider to ensure that new browsers meet our high security standards and can be included in our list of supported browsers.

 We mail you confirmation letters whenever you make a change to your contact information, account information, or Touchtone Teller Access Code.